niroliyanage/flask_app/README.md

 # myapp

 The Solution uses the following tools
-- Lambda Function as the API Service
-- Amazon API gateway to filter requests into the function
 - Travis for CI and CD
 - AWS SAM to deploy the infrastructure